djchristiandf/laravel-ambassador/README.md

 - docker-compose exec backend sh

 ## about git branch / merge
-- Para criar a nova branch a partir da branch que você está:
+- For create a new branch where are you from:
-- git branch MinhaNovaBrach
+- git branch MyNewBranch

-- Para criar a nova branch a partir de uma branch especifica:
+- To create the new branch from a specific branch:
-- git branch -c branchEspecifica MinhaNovaBrach
+- git branch -c branchEspecifica MyNewBranch

-- Nos dois casos você precisa trocar para a branch criada, commitar e fazer o trancking:
+- In both cases you need to switch to the created branch, commit and do the locking:

-- git checkout MinhaNovaBrach
+- git checkout MyNewBranch
 - git commit -m "Olha que commit lindo <3"
-- git push -u origin MinhaNovaBrach
+- git push -u origin MyNewBranch

 ## About commands used Laravel
 1. php artisan make:controller AmbassadorController
-2. alter userFactory change collum ambassador need <br/>
+2. alter userFactory change collum ambassador need
 3. php artisan make:seeder AmbassadorSeeder <!--(generate 30 examples) -->
 4. php artisan db:seeder Ambassador
 5. php artisan ide:models